christy8059/independent-study/entries/entry_seven.md

 Github - https://github.com/jmettraux/rufus-scheduler

 # Takeaways
--When encountering an obstical always keep calm.
+-When encountering an obstacle always keep calm.
 Take a break or a deep breath before returning to work.
 This will stimulate the brain to "restart".
 By doing so you can think through the problem more clearly.

 -Look at tutorials to see how it works.
 Make sure the syntax is correct.